uwgraphics/relaxed_ik_ros1/README.md

 	cargo build
     ```

+3. Build your ROS workspace.
-2. Run the following command:
+2. Run the following command to launch the solver:
     ```
     roslaunch relaxed_ik_ros1 relaxed_ik_rust.launch
     ```

-3. (Optional) Open a new terminal and run the following command to publish a new message to the topic EE pose goals to get the joint angle solutions:
+3. (Optional) Open a new terminal and run the following command to publish a new message to the topic EE pose goals to get the joint angle solutions (change the letter placeholders to actual numbers):
     ```
     rostopic pub -1 /relaxed_ik/ee_pose_goals relaxed_ik_ros1/EEPoseGoals '[0, now, base_link]' '[{position: [x, y, z], orientation: [x, y, z, w]}]'
     ```